pdimens/harpy/blog/svpooling.md

 It's recommended to have at least 10X-12X depth to get decent structural variant calls (definitely read that in a paper that I would like to link here, but I can't seem to find it).
 If your data already has a minimum of 10X for each individual, great!
 Feel free to use variant callers like `naibr` and `leviathan` to identify structural variants.
-Hwoever, if you opted to sequence more individuals at lower coverage (lcWGS is often between 0.5-5X), then calling structural variants in individuals may be a challenge.
+However, if you opted to sequence more individuals at lower coverage (lcWGS is often between 0.5-5X), then calling structural variants in individuals may be a challenge.